 \section{Conclusions}

 In this paper, we formulated a single-period BLC problem as a DRCC problem with uncertain PV generation under both the moment-based and Wasserstein ambiguity sets as DRCC-M and DRCC-W, respectively.
 For the moment-based ambiguity set, we reformulated the DRCC problem as an MILP reformulation.
-For the Wasserstein ambiguity set, we provided an MILP1 reformulation and a more compact MILP2 reformulation by exploiting the CVaR interpretation and the RHS uncertainty.
-The results for DRCC can be applied to general individual DR chance constraints with RHS uncertainty.
+For the Wasserstein ambiguity set, we provided an MILP1 reformulation and a more compact MILP2 reformulation by exploiting the CVaR interpretation.
+The results for DRCC apply to general individual DR chance constraints with RHS uncertainty.

 By considering the risk level as a decision variable, we also proposed adjustable DRCC formulations that determine the optimal risk level of the chance constraint to balance the total cost and overall performance.
 For the moment-based ambiguity set, we developed an exact solution approach by solving two SOCP problems.
-For the Wasserstein ambiguity set, we derived a big-M MILP reformulation and a big-M free MILP reformulation using the RHS uncertainty.
-The results of the adjustable variants can be applied to general individual binary chance constraints with RHS uncertainty.
+For the Wasserstein ambiguity set, we derived a big-M MILP reformulation and a big-M-free MILP reformulation.
+The results of the adjustable variants also apply to general individual binary chance constraints with RHS uncertainty.

 Extensive computational studies were conducted on the non-adjustable and adjustable DRCC models under the two ambiguity sets.
 We found that the DRCC models achieve better out-sample performance while maintaining the indoor temperature within a desired comfort band.
 Specifically, the DRCC-M model requires fewer samples to achieve the required risk level.
 The DRCC-W model performs well when using enough many samples and only requires modest CPU time when solving the more compact reformulation MILP2.
 Furthermore, for the adjustable DRCC problem, we find that the DRCC-M is less sensitive to the choice of $c_t$ while it may require higher objective costs.